someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

    The code is the same as for the instance metrics except that we search for volumes instead of instances.

-2. Reload the browser and you should now see the volume metrics on the right side of our layout:
+2. Reload the browser tab.
+You should see volume metrics on the right side:

    ![Volume metrics](./img/app-volume_metrics.png)

 #### World Map

-Next, we are going to add one of the most complex elements of our app: the world map.
+Next, we are going to add the most complex element of the app: a world map.

 1. Add the following imports at the top of `app.py`: